simonwep/java-express/README.md

-res.isClosed();                        // Check if the response is already closed res.getHeader(String key);             // Get the value from an header field via key res.setHeader(String key, String val); // Add an specific response header res.sendAttachment(Path file)          // Sends an file as attachment res.send(String str);                  // Send an string as response res.send(Path path);                   // Send an file as response res.send();                            // Send empty response res.redirect(String location);         // Redirect the request to another url res.setCookie(Cookie cookie);          // Add an cookie to the response res.sendStatus(Status status);         // Set the response status and send an empty response res.getStatus();                       // Returns the current status res.setStatus(Status status);          // Set the repose status
+res.isClosed();                        // Check if the response is already closed res.getHeader(String key);             // Get the value from an header field via key res.setHeader(String key, String val); // Add an specific response header res.sendAttachment(Path file)          // Sends a file as attachment res.send(String str);                  // Send a string as response res.send(Path path);                   // Send a file as response res.send(byte[] bytes)                 // Send bytes as response res.send();                            // Send empty response res.redirect(String location);         // Redirect the request to another url res.setCookie(Cookie cookie);          // Add an cookie to the response res.sendStatus(Status status);         // Set the response status and send an empty response res.getStatus();                       // Returns the current status res.setStatus(Status status);          // Set the repose status res.streamFrom(long contentLength, InputStream is, MediaType mediaType) // Send a inputstream with known length and type
 ```
 The response object calls are comments because **you can only call the .send(xy) once each request!**